Non-Judgement, Oneness, and Big, Open Spaces.

 How to practice non judgement?
 With anticipation.
 How often?
 Daily.

-I would like to hear from you in the comments below, what was your road to a place where you started refraining from judgement?
-Are you caught in harsh judging now?
-How does it affect you?
+I would like to hear from you in the comments below, what led you to the practice of non judgement?